sensible-ki/sensible-ki.github.io/content/en/Overview/AI_Classes/_index.md

 ---

 # Classification of AI applications
-The stated goal of the SENSIBLE-KI project is to secure edge and mobile AI applications.
+The stated goal of the SENSIBLE-KI project is to secure embedded and mobile AI applications.

-In order to ensure a standardised security model, it is necessary to define classes of applications which share similarities.
+In order to ensure a standardized security protection, it is necessary to systematize AI applications.
-On the basis of these classes protection needs are determined.
+The specific needs for protection can then be determined by means of discrete AI classes.

-Based on the evaluation of a wide range of AI applications the following classes were identified in this project.
+Based on the evaluation of a wide range of AI applications, the following classes were identified in this project.
 It is a vertical classification which is based on different properties of the AI applications.

-The individual protection needs can be determined by categorising the application with these different levels.
+The individual protection needs can be determined by categorizing the application with these different levels.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}